 By detailing every lending library membership, renewal, and reimbursement, the logbooks supplement the information on the lending library cards.
 Monsieur Cahn, for example, does not have an extant lending library card.
 But from the logbooks, we learn that he became a member on December 27, 1919 and renewed seven times before being reimbursed for his deposit on February 22, 1922.
 We also learn what kind of membership he purchased and how much he paid: “1 mo 1 vol” refers to a one-month membership entitling him to borrow one volume at a time.
 Finally, from a later logbook, we learn his first name: Sylvain.

 The logbooks vary in format and scope.
 Some are hardcover ledger books that cover a year or more.
 Others are paperback notebooks that cover a few months.
 Occasionally, the dates of two logbooks overlap.
 (Beach recopied and revised logbooks maintained by her assistants.)
 Beach sometimes kept separate logbooks for different transactions: one for lending library business and sales of books from major presses, and one for sales of Ulysses, books from small presses, and magazines.
 Despite these differences, the organization of the logbooks is consistent: Beach lists revenue on one page and expenses on the other, and provides a tally at the end of the day.

 The Shakespeare and Company Project draws from sixty-five separate logbooks, which include information about over 11,000 memberships, renewals, and reimbursements.
 Some logbooks have been lost—if they ever existed.
 The following chart represents the gaps:

-The Project is currently using other sources from the Beach Papers to compensate for these gaps.
-An address book from 1936, for example, includes information about members who joined the lending library between 1930 and 1933.
-But even with the gaps, the logbooks provide a portrait of lending library membership and how it changed between 1919 and 1941.
+The Project uses other sources from the Beach Papers to compensate for these gaps.
+But even with the gaps, the logbooks provide a broad portrait of lending library membership and how it changed between 1919 and 1941.

 Cite this document